CPHS/OPHS Glossary of Terms

 RHI shares some characteristics with HIPAA PHI, but the key distinction

-between RHI and PHI is that PHI is associated with or derived from
+between RHI and PHI is that PHI is associated with or derived from a

-care or payment for care.
+payment for care.

 Respect for Persons:

-An ethical principle discussed in the Belmont Report requiring that individual autonomy be respected and that persons
+An ethical principle discussed in the Belmont Report requiring that individual autonomy be respected and that persons with

-with diminished autonomy be protected.
+diminished autonomy be protected.

 Responsible Employee: